The Genus Leucopaxillus

 Traditionally, identification in Leucopaxillus relies on careful observation of physical features that can be seen with the naked eye, with occasional reference to microscopic features.
 Mycological giants Rolf Singer and Alexander Smith monographed the genus in 1943, describing about two dozen species, varieties, and forms worldwide.
 Since then, some names have shifted around and new species have been described (especially from tropical areas), but the Leucopaxillus story for North America has not been substantially revised.

 Particularly troublesome is the "Leucopaxillus albissimus" complex, and field guide authors have published widely different accounts of this taxonomic area.
-My approach (see couplets 5-7 in the key below) is to de-emphasize the highly variable color of the cap in this complex and refer, instead, to geographic range and ecology--but I readily concede the possibility that I am wrong.
+My approach (see couplets 5 and 6 in the key below) is to de-emphasize the highly variable color of the cap in this complex and refer, instead, to geographic range and ecology—but I readily concede the possibility that I am wrong.
 Perhaps there is one highly adaptive and cosmopolitan species demonstrating physical differences in response to environmental factors; perhaps there are several species whose physical differences do not predict their genetic separation; perhaps the traditional arrangement is dead-on.

-Key to 8 Leucopaxillus Taxa in North America
+Key to 7 Leucopaxillus species in North America

 |1.||Cap up to 45 cm or more across, white at first but often developing brownish colors with age; possibly widespread but most commonly found in the Pacific Northwest and the Rocky Mountains; spores weakly amyloid, smooth.|